-• Provide Summer EBT cards to families with low incomes.
-The limited reach of the Summer Nutrition Programs highlights the need for an approach to combat food insecurity, which goes up during the summer when school meals are not available to children who rely on them during the school year.
-Evaluations of Summer EBT and initial research on Pandemic EBT (P-EBT), which provides the value of school meals on an EBT card to families who lost access to free or reduced-price school meals due to school closures related to COVID-19, show that this approach helps minimize food insecurity.
-The program also should provide benefits to cover the meals that families lose access to on school holidays and breaks, and quickly respond to another pandemic or crisis situation that closes schools unexpectedly.
+• Provide Summer EBT cards to low-income families.
+The limited reach of the summer nutrition programs highlights the need for an approach to combat food insecurity, which goes up during the summer when school meals are not available to children who rely on them during the school year.
+Evaluations of Summer EBT and initial research on P-EBT (which provides the value of school meals on an EBT card to families who lost access to free or reduced-price school meals due to school closures related to COVID-19) show that this approach helps minimize food insecurity.
+The program also should provide benefits to cover the meals that families lose access to on school holidays and breaks and quickly respond to another pandemic or crisis situation that closes schools unexpectedly.